 Travel is a great way to be exposed to new cultures...and new bacteria.
 Most everywhere travelers go, there are public spaces where surfaces have been touched by hundreds or thousands of other people, any number of whom might be carrying potentially harmful bacteria.
 These can be transferred by touch to the nose.

-MRSA, for example, can last up to 168 hours on the cloth seat back pockets in airplanes, according to a study by Auburn University.
+Some bacteria can last up to 168 hours on the cloth seat back pockets in airplanes, according to a study by Auburn University.
 Hotels can also be hotspots for bacteria.
 In a study of six Canadian hotel chains, researchers found four different bacteria capable of causing serious infections.
 The most contaminated surfaces included comforters, TV remotes, bathroom counter-tops, faucets and toilets.

 Optimal physical health and well-being are top priorities for athletes in every discipline.
 In spite of this, the exercises performed, as well as the environment in which they are practiced, often pose great risk of infection for athletes.
 Sweat and humid environments support a fertile habitat for germs to thrive and create opportunities for pathogens to grow.
 Locker rooms, gyms, shared sports equipment, and physical contact put athletes at risk for acquiring bacterial infections.
 Efforts to prevent bacterial infections often overlook the nasal vestibule which is a fertile ground for bacteria to live and transmit.